 3. Create a positive conversation about debt help

 In asking for aid online, Legg got every kind of response you can imagine.
-Some commenters told him he was “what’s wrong with America” because he had an “entitled mindset.”
+Some told him he was “what’s wrong with America” because he had an “entitled mindset.”
 Others asked why he deserved their charity considering that children in other countries are starving.

 “I made a real point of not being defensive about it,” Legg said.
 “Being in a combative relationship shoots the thing in the foot from the outset.”

 Instead, Legg tried to strike a lighter tone with each weekly or biweekly post he’d share on social media.
 He created comedic memes using online generators.
 The self-deprecating style may have increased shares and endeared him to skeptics of his pleas for debt help.

 4. Share your unique story to build momentum

 Both of these borrowers had a positive message.
 Legg used his jokes as a jumping-off point to talk about how his work as a family counselor would help his community deal with issues such as drugs, poverty and human trafficking.

 Rocha shared his own story about leaving his East Los Angeles neighborhood and living in his car while enrolled in community college.